npg70/galbreath-old/galbreath-samuel-1765.md

+---
-# Samuel Galbreath
+title: Samuel Galbreath b 1765 m Janet Langwill

-Birth and parents are unknown.
+---
+***Samuel Galbreath***, of unknown origin, was born say 1765.
+Married Campbeltown 23 Apr 1790[^marriage] to **Janet Langwill**.

 Samuel is a unusual name for a Galbreath in Campbeltown which makes it more mysterious.
 A guess of 1765 would make first child born when he was 28 which seems reasonable.

-- birth: Abt 1765

-## Janet Langwill

-Generally unconfirmed
+Janet Langwill, Generally unconfirmed

 - father: *James Langwill*, b.
 28 Nov 1749, Scotland
 - mother: *Jane M Montgomery*, b.
 Abt 1755, Scotland